Everything You Need to Know About ICOs

 Bottom line: An ICO is similar to a mix between an IPO and Online Crowdfunding, but for Cryptocurrency.
 You contribute X amount of an existing coin/token/cryptocurrency like Ethereum’s Ether; you get Y amount of a new [often Ethereum-based] token like KIN (at a set conversion rate) at a date set by the issuer of the token.

-Warnings: Cryptocurrency trading and use is generally legal.
-However, China recently banned ICOs and generally speaking ICOs are in a murkier territory in terms of legality.
+Warnings: Cryptocurrency trading and use are generally legal.
+However, China recently banned ICOs, and generally speaking, ICOs are in a murkier territory in terms of legality.
 One must be extra cautious with ICOs.
 They could turn out to have different tax implications, and they could get banned in the future.
 READ THE WHITE-PAPER and DO YOUR RESEARCH before buying into an ICO (as the SEC warns, some of these are scams.)

 TIP: Ethereum is (as of 2018) one of the leading blockchain platforms for ICOs.
-About 1/2 of ICOs use Ethereum’s blockchain to create unique cryptocurrency tokens and Ethereum-based “smart contracts” to do things like distribute tokens.
+About 1/2 of ICOs use Ethereum’s blockchain to create unique cryptocurrency tokens and Ethereum-based “smart contracts” to do things like distributing tokens.
 The ICOs we discuss below are based on the Ethereum blockchain and are bought with Ethereum’s cryptocurrency/token/coin “ether.”
 They are “ERC-20 tokens” and can be stored in an ERC-20 wallet like MyEtherWallet.

 What is an Initial Coin Offering?